OnstakInc/cisco-tetration-hol/labguide/module22/README.md

 # Cisco Tetration - Hands-On Lab

 ## Module22: Policy Enforcement - Global Services and Common Policies
+In this module we will enable Enforcement on the Global Services and Common Policies application workspaces.
+This will cause rules to be generated on the hosts in Windows Firewall in the case of Windows and iptables on the Linux hosts.

+---
 <a href="https://cisco-tetration-hol-content.s3.amazonaws.com/videos/22_policy_enforcement_global_and_common.mp4
 " style="font-weight:bold" title="Enforcement - nopCommerce"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/diagrams/images/video_icon_mini.png"> Click here to view a video showing the necessary tasks to be performed to take the hierarchical Global Policy as well as Common App Policy into full enforcement mode.</a>

+---

 ### Steps for this Module
 <a href="#step-001" style="font-weight:bold">Step 001 - Open a session to the MS Active Directory server</a>